 Bootleggers would often hire women to ride with them when transporting alcohol. “‘No self-respecting federal agent likes to hold up an automobile containing women,’ according to The Boston Daily Globe.”2

 Although useful in law enforcement, there were never many female Prohibition Bureau agents.
 A dozen were hired in 1922.
-They were Georgia Hopley and Dr. Katherine Herring in Washington, DC.
-Grace E. Millie and Daisy Simpson in California.
-Annie M. Crook (an unfortunate name for anyone in law enforcement) and Frances Dennison in Illinois.
-Harriet J. Stewart, specifically in Chicago.
-Mary E. McDonald, Hannah Brigham, and Minnie M. Estabrook in Massachusetts.
-Margaret J. Rossa in Montana and Jenne R. Nesbitt in Ohio.3 Others were added soon after.4
+They were Georgia Hopley and Dr. Katherine Herring in DC.
+Grace E. Millie and Daisy Simpson in CA. Annie M. Crook (an unfortunate name for anyone in law enforcement) and Frances Dennison in IL.
+Harriet J. Stewart in Chicago.
+Mary E. McDonald, Hannah Brigham, and Minnie M. Estabrook in MA.
+Margaret J. Rossa in MT and Jenne R. Nesbitt in OH.3 Others were added soon after.4

 Two Pioneer Women Prohibition Agents

 Georgia Hopley became a one-person public affairs office.
 She traveled across the country speaking at churches, schools, conventions, and other groups.
-Agent Hopley wrote newspaper articles, gave interviews, and discussed prohibition enforcement problems with political and business leaders.
+Agent Hopley wrote newspaper articles, gave interviews, and discussed prohibition enforcement problems.
+She did this with political and business leaders.
 Her job was to strengthen public support for the enforcement of Prohibition.
-She worked on that with determination and persistence.5
+In this, she was determined and persistent.5

-Much better known was Prohibition Agent Daisy Simpson, who was assigned to the San Francisco office.
-However, she also worked in other cities across the country.
+Much better known was Prohibition Agent Daisy Simpson.
+She was assigned to the San Francisco office.
+Yet she also worked in other cities across the country.
 They included Baltimore, Chicago, Milwaukee, and New York.

 In her use of disguises she was similar to the well-known Izzy Einstein & Moe Smith.
 Like them, she was ingenious.
 She would pretend to become ill outside speakeasies.
 Then she would arrest bartenders who would bring whiskey to help her.

 Daisy Simpson was responsible for the seizure of 8,000 gallons of wine in a single raid.
-But most of her arrests were of low-level offenders for petty crimes.
+But most of her arrests were of low-level offenders.
+And for petty crimes.
 She arrested a bellboy who brought her medicinal whiskey after she’d complained about stomach pains.
-She arrested a man who had a single jug that ‘smelled like moonshine.’
+She arrested a man who had a single jug that “smelled like moonshine.”

 Daisy Simpson had been a delinquent in her youth.
 She had spent much of her time in dingy bars, hanging around criminals, and doing illegal drugs.
-She then reformed and joined the morals squad of the San Francisco Police Department during World War I.
+She then reformed and joined the morals squad with the San Francisco Police during World War I.

-Simpson left the Prohibition Bureau because she became seriously ill and confined to bed.
+Simpson left the Bureau because she became seriously ill and confined to bed.
 She relapsed and again began using illegal drugs.
-In Texas she was arrested for receiving drugs through the mail.
-She became deeply depressed over her failed marriage and her destroyed reputation.
+In TX she was arrested for receiving drugs through the mail.
+She became deeply depressed.
+It was over her failed marriage and her destroyed reputation.
 Having managed to smuggle a gun into jail, she shot herself in the stomach.
 She failed to kill herself but the wound became infected.

 After a long, painful recovery, she borrowed money to bail herself out of jail.
 She pled guilty and received a suspended sentence.
-Simpson then returned to California and back into obscurity.
+Simpson then returned to CA and back into obscurity.

-Both Georgia Hopley and Daisy Simpson served the Prohibition Bureau.
+Both Georgia Hopley and Daisy Simpson served the Bureau.
 But both did so in different ways.
 And both came from very different backgrounds.
 Hopley’s father was a newspaper publisher and her brother was a senator.
-On the other hand, Simpson’s family appears to have been of very modest accomplishment and means.
+On the other hand, Simpson’s family accomplish little.
+And they had very modest means.

-After their service with the Prohibition Bureau they followed very different paths.
+After their service with the Bureau, they followed very different paths.
 Georgia Hopley continued with civic activities.
 Daisy Simpson sank into anonymity.

 A baseball team needs players with very different skills.
-Similarly, the Prohibition Bureau needed agents with very different skills.
+And the Bureau needed agents with very different skills.
 It found those in both Georgia Hopley and and Daisy Simpson.

 Resources on Women Prohibition Agents

-Mrs Hannah Brigham Recently Appointed Prohibition Agent.
-Cambridge Tribune, Feb 4, 1922, p.
+- Mrs Hannah Brigham Recently Appointed Prohibition Agent.
+Cambridge Trib, Feb 4, 1922, p.
 1.

-6 Kratz, J. On Exhibit: ‘Lady Hooch Hunter.’
-National Archives, April 7, 2015.
+6 Kratz, J. On Exhibit: “Lady Hooch Hunter.”
+Nat Archives, April 7, 2015.
 Genthon, M. Prohibition Part Two: Women on the Frontline – Daisy Simpson.
-Connecting Women, September 7, 2015.
+Connecting Women, Sept 7, 2015.
 Tragic Ending to Woman Dry Agent’s Career: Daisy Simpson, Held on Drug Charges, Is Dying of Own Wound.
-Lewiston Evening Journal, March 22, 1926, p.
-7. (Despite story, Simpson survived.)
-Funderburg, J. Bootleggers and Beer Barons of the Prohibition Era.
-Jefferson, NC: McFarland, 2014, pp. 291-294.
+Lewiston Eve J, March 22, 1926, p.
+7. (Despite report, Simpson survived.)
+Funderburg, J. Bootleggers and Beer Barons, pp. 291-294.